entropy-network/docs/litepaper.md

 ## Paragon: Leveraging Layer-2 Architecture for Flexible and Secure AI Verification

+### Introduction
+Entropy Labs is building Paragon, the first decentralized platform for secure AI verification using a novel Layer-2 blockchain architecture.
+Paragon pioneers a novel application of blockchain technology to fulfill the critical need for trustless, transparent verification of AI models.
+By focusing on this essential use case, Paragon empowers responsible AI development and deployment, ensuring the integrity and safety of AI systems in an increasingly AI-driven world.

+We are not building AI, we are securing and verifying it.

 ### The Advantages of a Layer-2 Solution

 Paragon's choice to build on a Layer-2 architecture offers several significant advantages over traditional Layer-1 blockchain solutions.
 By leveraging the security, scalability, and liquidity of established Layer-1 networks, Paragon can focus on its core mission of providing decentralized AI verification without the burdens and limitations of building a new Layer-1 blockchain from scratch.